torrobinson/progress-steps-webcomponent/README.md

 npm run build
 ```

-And use the `dist/progress-steps.min.js` file
+And use the `dist/progress-steps.min.js` and `dist/progress-steps.min.css` files

 ## Configuration